Characters of the Overwatch franchise: Symmetra

-Symmetra, real name Satya Vaswani, is an Indian architect.
+Symmetra, real name Satya Vaswani, is an Indian "architech" (equal parts architect and engineer) working for the Vishkar Corporation.
 She wields a Photon Projector that emits a short-ranged beam that does more damage the longer it remains on an opponent.
 Her primary fire will charge her ammo instead of using it, making her a good counter to barriers.
 It can also be used to charge up and launch a slow-moving ball of energy in a straight line.
 She can fire up to three Sentry Turrets that attach to any surface they touch, and which damage opponents in close range.
 She has a Teleporter skill that allows her to place the entrance and exits points of a warp tunnel that has an infinite duration, through which teammates and certain projectiles and weapons can travel through, until the teleporter is recalled by Symmetra or destroyed by an enemy.
 Her ultimate ability is a Photon Barrier, a powerful energy barrier that blocks opponents' fire, and large enough to cut through the entire map.

-The Vishkar Corporation, based in southern India, created hard light technology that allowed it to build cities, and trained its elite "architechs" - equal parts architect and engineer - to bend the hard light into any shape needed for that purpose; with this technology, they built the city of Utopaea to serve as their base.
-Satya Vaswani's potential was discovered at a young age, and she was taken from a life of poverty to train at Vishkar's architect academy in Utopaea.
-Becoming one of the top students in her class, she combined the light-bending technology with the traditional dances of her homeland.
-Given the name "Symmetra", Vishkar dispatched her on clandestine missions around the world to oversee their corporate interests.
-Kaplan also stated that Symmetra was on the autistic spectrum.

-Symmetra initially was defined as a support character, and was one of the more infrequently-selected characters across all game modes during the game's first two years, due to her not being considered a fun character to play and maintaining her support abilities was considered "chore-like".
-Blizzard has been working to revitalize the character since launch, revamping her skill kit twice in December 2016 and later in July 2018 to make her more amenable for players.
-Prior abilities, since removed, include the ability to give each player individual shields as well as a ranged shield projector that served as her ultimate, and a teleporter ultimate that would appear between her current position and the current spawn room for her team allowing players to quickly return to battle.
-Her Photon Projector also used to automatically lock onto opponents and its alternative fire used to travel through barriers and players.
-The July 2018 rework moved Symmetra from a support to a damage hero, better reflecting her intended function in a team composition according to Blizzard.

 Symmetra is voiced by Anjali Bhimani.